VanOvermeire/sam-template-creator/README.md

 For example, if your handler function's name is `def put_hello_world_hander(event, context)`, the function is mapped to a `PUT` to `/hello/world`.
 - if the lambda is triggered by an event source, the name should reflect that.
 For example, if s3 is the source, the name of the event should contain `s3`, like this: `s3event` or `s3_event` or...
-- we assume that most of the 'setup' (creating clients and getting environment variables) will happen in the file containing the handler.
-This a temporary limitation.
-The plan is to scan other files and add their config as well.

 ##### Node